 Many financial planners fear that people are paying more tax than they need to because they do not fully understand the rules around withdrawing money from their pension.

-When the pension freedoms act came into force back in 2015, one of the key changes was that you could take an income from your pension pot, while still leaving it invested.
+When the pension freedoms came into force back in April 2015, one of the key changes was the introduction of what is known as “Flexible-Access Drawdown”.
+Which means that you can take an income of any amount from your pension pot, while still leaving it invested.

 In the past, it was normal that most people cashed in their pension pot to buy an annuity.
 The annuity guaranteed them a set income for life.
 On the downside, annuities provided little flexibility and the payments reduced as life expectancy increased and investment returns reduced.